About Us

-On Wednesday, the Lovely Lady March led us merrily into the world of simulacra – the perfumes you’d list as must-sniffs in terms of their representations of the real.
+On Wednesday, the Lovely Lady March led us merrily into the world of simulacra – the best perfumes you’d list as must-sniffs in terms of their representations of the real.
 And what great work you folks did in suggestions, recommendations and thoughts.

 I had this post planned before I knew what March would be writing.
 Honest.
 It’s just synchronicity, innit.